 - Buy cereals and baby formulas that are labelled ‘iron-fortified’ or ‘iron-enriched’.
 Some breakfast cereals are very good for kids when you choose healthier options (examples are cheerios, shredded wheat or shreddies and cornflakes).
 Same with commercial baby cereals…always look out for iron-fortified ones if you prefer not making your ground rice and other cereals at home.

 - Reduce the amount of milk you give your child and also avoid serving milk with iron-rich foods.
 Don’t give your child iron supplement with milk or tea/beverage, but rather give with orange juice.
+It can be easier for them to swallow if you get the smaller capsule sizes available.
 Always check with your doctor before giving your child iron supplements.

 Did you find this helpful?
 Drop your feedback and any other helpful view or opinion on feeding your child with iron-rich foods in the comment box.
 Don’t forget to share with friends.